exfil0/test_iconv/README.md

 # Testing CVE-2024-2961 (V1 - Under Analysis)

 This repository contains a C program to test for CVE-2024-2961, which involves a buffer overflow vulnerability in the `iconv()` function of the GNU C Library (glibc).
+Due to the structure of PHP’s heap, this overflow can be exploited to modify part of a free list pointer, ultimately providing an arbitrary write primitive within the program’s memory.
+Consequently, any attacker with a file read vulnerability and a controlled prefix on a PHP application can achieve RCE.
+Similarly, forcing PHP to call iconv() with controlled parameters grants the attacker the same capability.

 ## Prerequisites